-The district provides students the opportunity to introduce the following school events: [include here those events listed in FNA(LOCAL) at INTRODUCTORY SPEAKERS].
+The district provides students the opportunity to introduce the following school events: football games, opening announcements and greetings for the school day.
 If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA(LOCAL).

-[See policy FNA(LOCAL) regarding other speaking opportunities and Graduation on page 44 for information related to student speakers at graduation ceremonies.]
+[See policy FNA(LOCAL) regarding other speaking opportunities and Graduation on page 39 for information related to student speakers at graduation ceremonies.]

-SUBSTANCE ABUSE PREVENTION AND INTERVENTION
+SUBSTANCE ABUSE PREVENTION AND INTERVENTION (All Grade Levels)